idris/raytracer/Readme.txt

 ==========
 Beyond the main test files (test01 - test05), there are some extra tests included to demonstrate extra features:
+* wood.txt  -  Looks very nice with "-aa" option!
+    (uses texture mapping. hardwood.bmp must be in the working directory)
 * test-texmap.txt
-    (uses texture mapping. spectrum.bmp must be in the working directory)
+    (also uses texture mapping. spectrum.bmp must be in the working directory)